turingschool/mod-0-curriculum/session5/index.md

   </ol>

   <h4 class="important">Done?</h4>
-  <p>Check off all of the items on your forked checklist, then send the checklist to Tim and Rachel in a DM on Slack.</p>
+  <p>Check off all of the items on your forked checklist, then send the checklist to Tim, Rachel, Joanne, and Katie in a DM on Slack.</p>
 </div>